dotnet/roslyn/docs/features/source-generators.cookbook.md

 - IL Weaving
 - Call site re-writing

-While these techniques have many valuable use cases, they do not fit into the idea of *source* generation.
-They are, by defintion, code altering operations which is explicitly ruled out by the source generation proposal.
+While these techniques have many valuable use cases, they do not fit into the idea of *source generation*.
+They are, by definition, code altering operations which are explicitly ruled out by the source generators proposal.

-There are already well supported tools and techniques for acheiving these kinds of operations, and the source generators proposal is not aimed at replacing them.
+There are already well supported tools and techniques for achieving these kinds of operations, and the source generators proposal is not aimed at replacing them.

+## Conventions

+TODO: List a set of general conventions that apply to all designs below.
+E.g. Re-using namespaces, generated file names etc.

 ## Designs